Snirgu1/PROJECT_ADVANCED_C/README.md

 The combination of '!' and number will call the command that has this number in the history list.
 The searching result will be printed from highest price  to lowest price if  "-s" combined in the command line.
 The searching result will be printed from lowest price  to highest t price if  "-sr" combined in the command line.
 In addition the program documents the history of commands and saves it between runs.
-The program saves all the data for the next run at the end of the program, Commands history is saved in txt.file.Apartment's information is saved in bin.file .The program loads the saved data(if there is any saved data) at the start.The loading is by reading Bin file and Txt file .
+The program saves all the data for the next run at the end of the program, Commands history is saved in txt.file.Apartment's information is saved in bin.file The program loads the saved data(if there is any saved data) at the start.
+The loading is by reading Bin file and Txt file .

 Test 1 ( Without files to load from ):

 add-apt "Dizengoff 180 Tel Aviv" 2000000 4 28 09 20